erochest/slab-blog-posts/ctags/index.md

 Interesting.
 How do I get to them?

 In normal mode, I just use the command `:tselect`.
-Now Vim displays a list of everwhere that `fetchAll` is defined.
+Now Vim displays a list of everywhere that `fetchAll` is defined.
 I can select the number for which one I want, and Vim moves me there.

 ### Examining the Tag Stack